University of Aberdeen: Governance

-Chancellor
+University officials

+The university's three most significant officials are its chancellor, principal, and rector, whose rights and responsibilities are largely derived from the Universities (Scotland) Act 1858.

 The chancellor is the nominal head of the university.
-The chancellor since 2013 is Queen Consort Camilla.
+The chancellor since 2013 is Queen Camilla.
 She is the first female chancellor of the university.
 The chancellor, or, if necessary, his or her deputy, confers degrees on graduates and chairs the university's General Council.

-Lord Rector
+The principal and vice-chancellor of the university is Professor Pete Edwards, having succeeded George Boyne in November 2025.
+Professor Edwards was previously the university's Vice-Principal for Regional Engagement and has been with the university for over 35 years.

 The rector of the university has been—since 1860—elected by the students to serve a three-year term of office; before that, the office was appointed.
 The rector's duties are to chair meetings of the University Court and to represent student views on that body.
-In November 2021, a new rector was elected by the student body of the university, Martina Chukwuma-Ezike, the CEO of the Asthma and Allergy Foundation.
+In November 2024, Iona Fyfe, a Scottish folk singer, was elected by the student body of the university as the new rector.
 Other notable Aberdeen rectors have included Winston Churchill, Andrew Carnegie, H. H. Asquith, Maggie Chapman and Clarissa Dickson Wright, who was Aberdeen's first female rector.

-Principal and Vice-Chancellor

-The principal and vice-chancellor of the university is Professor George Boyne.
-He joined the university on 1 August 2018 and was officially installed in his role on 16 January 2019.